 Then, they decide to go home where they can light up the fire.
 At home they are more relaxed, they are having these cute childish moments together filled with laughter and a dash of silliness.
 This is not porn, that’s for sure, even though they are naked.
 Everything is real, natural and beautiful.
 Next series I’m going to make with them will be about their morning.

-I love taking pictures with Zenit camera too.
-It’s not the same but it has something in common: you can’t make any corrections or sometimes you have to face it that you have failed and you don’t have a shot you wanted.
+I love taking pictures with the Zenit camera too.
+It’s not the same, but it has something in common: you can’t make any corrections, or sometimes you have to face it that you have failed, and you don’t have a shot you wanted.
 I realized that I love this kind of photography because it teaches me to accept the situation as it is.
 What about you – what are the lessons that Polaroid has taught you?

-We are used to think that we control everything in our lives.
-Analogue photography has this magical power to teach you how not to be in control and accept the moment as it is.
-It’s challenging for me, I’m still learning.
+We are used to thinking that we control everything in our lives.
+Analog photography has this magical power to teach you how not to be in control and accept the moment as it is.
+It’s challenging for me.
+I’m still learning.

-More than this, in the Polaroid photography you can experience the whole process, from negative to positive in a few minutes.
-And you are able to touch and feel the result of your shots after the moment it is caught.
+More than this, in Polaroid photography, you can experience the whole process, from negative to positive in a few minutes.
+And you can touch and feel the result of your shots after the moment it is caught.